marb61a/Course-Notes/Misc/Data Protection/Build Security Incident Response for GDPR data protection.md

   -
   -

-23. GDPR effects on Incident Response
+GDPR effects on Incident Response
-6min
+  -
-Play
+  -

 24. How to create an effective IR plan
 11min
 Play